alexandermjones/overwatch-queue-discord-bot/README.md

-  leave          Leave the Overwatch queue. link           Link a discord name to a battle net account next           Update the queue for the next game. patchnotes     The bot will post Overwatch patch notes to this channel. queue          Starts an Overwatch queue. rejoin         Stop delaying games and be a current player again. status         See the status of the queue. stoppatchnotes The bot will stop posting Overwatch patch notes to this channel. undo           Undo the previous command issued. wait           See how long until your next game.
+  leave          Leave the Overwatch queue. link           Link a discord name to a battle net account next           Update the queue for the next game. queue          Starts an Overwatch queue. rejoin         Stop delaying games and be a current player again. status         See the status of the queue. undo           Undo the previous command issued. wait           See how long until your next game.
 ```